MATH-1100-WBP02

 - Reading from (mostly) the textbook:

-- Exercises due o (submit these here on Canvas):
+- Exercises due on November 6 Wednesday (submit these on Canvas):

 - Starting from x2 + 2px,